All Episodes

 All right, we'll join in for a little bit.

-Kind of so you guys could get a taste as uh pause of what it's like to be on some of these sort of spaces.
+Kind of so you guys could get a taste as pause of what it's like to be in some of these Twitter spaces.

 This is important.

-And yes, we we believe you should rid yourself from such a structure.
+And yes, we believe you should rid yourself from such a society.

-Yeah, I you know, when when everyone starts talking about how big and bad and how terrible America is, um, I want you to go down the list of all the former superpowers, the Soviet Union, the UK, the Ottoman Empire.
+You know, when everyone starts talking about how big and bad and how terrible America is, um, I want you to go down the list of all the former superpowers: the Soviet Union, the UK, the Ottoman Empire.

-Those were far more barbaric regimes than anything America's ever said.
+Those were far more barbaric regimes than anything America's ever seen.

 All right.

-Well, okay, this is this is a exactly.
+Well, okay, this is a very good question.

-It it becomes an it becomes it becomes irrelevant in in the view of of people, but their structure is not the same as your structure.
+It becomes irrelevant in the view of people, but their structure is not the same as your structure.

 We continue to speak English for a reason.